-SUBJECT CODE :16PMSWC01 THEORY MARKS 100 SEMESTER: I CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE :17PMSWC01 THEORY MARKS 100 SEMESTER: I CREDITS: 3 TOTAL HOURS: 45

 - 1. To gain understanding about social work and related concepts. - 2.
-To provide information about evolution of social work in west and in India and its emergence as a profession. - 3.
-To recognize the needs and importance of social work education and training. - 4.
+To provide information about evolution of social works in west and in India and its emergence as a profession. - 3.
+To recognize the needs and important of social work education and training. - 4.
 To understand various models of professional practices and its applications. - 5.
 To gain insight into personality requirements and code of ethics.

-UNIT-I: Introduction (12 hours)
+UNIT-I: Introduction to Social Work